Brunus75/memento/bookmarks.md

 * Randomly Generated Characters for Your Apps & Games : https://bigheads.io/
 * A fast image resizer and compressor, identical to exports of Figma and Sketch apps : https://sizemyimage.com/
 * Check browser compatibility without leaving your tab : https://checkbrowsers.support/
+* Select a technology, get an idea, and build it : https://antoniotrajanovski.github.io/what-should-i-build/

 ## :pushpin: WEB DOCS